containers/podman-compose/CONTRIBUTING.md

 $ pre-commit install
 ```
 4. Create a new branch, develop and add tests when possible
-5. Run linting & testing before commiting code.
+5. Run linting & testing before committing code.
 Ensure all the hooks are passing.
 ```shell
 $ pre-commit run --all-files
 ```